adjust/adobe_air_sdk/README.md

 Unlike disabling tracking, this setting is **not remembered between sessions**.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

+### <a id="privacy-features"></a>Privacy features

+The Adjust SDK contains features that you can use to handle user privacy in your app.

 ### <a id="gdpr-forget-me"></a>GDPR right to be forgotten

 In accordance with article 17 of the EU's General Data Protection Regulation (GDPR), you can notify Adjust when a user has exercised their right to be forgotten.
 Calling the following method will instruct the Adjust SDK to communicate the user's choice to be forgotten to the Adjust backend: